UnwrappedDesign/oxbow/src/content/simple/getting-started.md

 # Getting Started

-Let’s be clear: this isn’t a “framework,” it’s not “the future of UI,” and it definitely won’t change your life.
-It’s just clean Tailwind blocks, sometimes with a sprinkle of Alpine.
-And that’s exactly why it works.
+This isn’t a framework.
+It’s not ShadCN, it won’t change your life.
+It’s just simple Tailwind CSS blocks with a bit of Alpine.
+That’s the whole point.

 1. Install [Tailwind CSS v4](https://tailwindcss.com/).
-If you’re still writing vanilla CSS by hand, that’s adorable.
+Still hand-writing CSS?
+Adorable.
 2. Add [Alpine JS](https://alpinejs.dev/).
-The no-nonsense way to make stuff move without dragging in React and half of npm.
+Interactivity without dragging in React and half of npm.
 3. Use [Tabler Icons](https://tabler-icons.io/).
-Almost 7,000 of them.
-You’ll use four.
-Congratulations, you’re unique.
+There are 6000 of them, and they're free, what's not to love?
 4. Done.
-No bloated configs, no “before you begin” novel, no begging for GitHub stars.
-Just blocks that actually work.
+No bloated configs.
+No docs.
+No GitHub-star begging.
+Just blocks.

 ## Need Help?

-If you can’t figure this out, close your laptop and pick a new hobby.
-But if you insist, email [oxbowui@gmail.com](mailto:oxbowui@gmail.com) or yell into the void on [Twitter](https://x.com/oxbowui).
-We may or may not care.
+If this confused you, web dev might not be your thing.
+But sure, email [oxbowui@gmail.com](mailto:oxbowui@gmail.com) or yell at us on [Twitter](https://x.com/oxbowui).
+We might respond.
+Or not.